RichardMukam/RichardMukam/README.md

 #### 🧠 About Me
 - 🏫 CS at the University of Maryland, College Park
 - 👀 Interested in web development, machine learning, robotics, and artificial intelligence
-- 🌱 Currently learning HTML5, CSS3, JavaScript, and React
+- 🌱 Currently learning HTML, CSS, JavaScript, and React
-- 🤖 Prior experience with Java and <a href="https://github.com/RichardMukam/FRC_2022-8197" target="_blank">FIRST Robotics</a>
+- 🤖 Experienced with Java and <a href="https://github.com/RichardMukam/FRC_2022-8197" target="_blank">FIRST Robotics</a>
 - 📫 Connect with me!

 <a href="mailto: rmukam@terpmail.umd.edu"><img width="9.5%" src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white"></a>